Intsights/sergeant/docs/worker/methods/push_tasks.md

-# Worker - apply_async_many
+# Worker - push_tasks

-The `apply_async_many` method pushes multiple tasks onto the queue in a bulk insert.
+The `push_tasks` method pushes multiple tasks onto the queue in a bulk insert.
 Unless `task_name` was specified, uses the current worker name.
-This method is similar to `apply_async_one` except it gets a list of `kwargs` and pushes much much faster.
+This method is similar to `push_task` except it gets a list of `kwargs` and pushes much much faster.

 - `kwargs_list` - A list of dictionaries of serializable arguments to pass to the worker.
 - `task_name` - The name of the task/queue to push to.